| -------- Original Message --------

 my coming forward doesn't end our friendships, although I'm sure

+it will never be the same from this point forward.
 I ask all who read this to please pray for all those who have

 been directly involved, our families, our churches and yes, for